All About Perth in Western Australia

 Perth summers are hot and dry, summer lasts from late December to late February, with February generally being the hottest month of the year.
 The hottest ever recorded temperature in Perth was 46.2 °C (115 °F) on 23 February 1991.

-Winters are cool and moist, though winter rainfall has […]
+Winters are cool and moist, though winter rainfall has been […]

 Well, as I’ll be living there one day I may as well provide some information about our future home.
 I’ll break this post into a number of sections